MohammedAbdulNafay/Sorting-Visualizer/README.md

 # Sorting-Visualizer

-Download and place chart.js from https://www.jsdelivr.com/package/npm/chart.js with the index.html
+Download and place chart.js from https://www.jsdelivr.com/package/npm/chart.js in the dependencies folder